pebreo/pebreo.github.io/begin/Bonus5-karma-socioeconomics.md

-The inflection point of SI & quantum physics-hardened blockchain, unlock the possibilty to upgrade our currency - to marry emotion currency with material currency.
+The inflection point of SI & quantum physics-hardened blockchain, unlock the possibilty to upgrade our currency: marry emotion currency with material currency.
 To do that, it will have to change the 3 fundamental aspects of currency: a medium of exchange, a unit of account, and a store of value.
 Lets briefly look at each using visuals to make it easier to accept/imagine/understand.

 GOAT inflection point visualized